GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

       - sudo openssl req -newkey rsa:2048 -days 365 -nodes -text -out /projects/ssl/server.crt -keyout /projects/ssl/server.key -subj "/CN=127.0.0.1"
         - Replace the CN with whatever your host, address, or domain is of the machine it's installed on.
   - Generate the X509 certificate for the server, the certificate chain
-    - sudo openssl x509 -req -sha256 -days 365 -set_serial 01 -in /projects/ssl/server.csr -CA /projects/ssl/ca.crt -CAkey /projects/ssl/ca.key -out /projects/ssl/server.crt
+    - sudo openssl x509 -req -sha256 -days 365 -CAcreateserial -in /projects/ssl/server.csr -CA /projects/ssl/ca.crt -CAkey /projects/ssl/ca.key -out /projects/ssl/server.crt
   - (Optional) If you need to combine the private key and public key together do this to create a pfx file.
     - sudo openssl pkcs12 -export -keypbe NONE -certpbe NONE -nomaciter -passout pass: -out /projects/ssl/server.pfx -inkey /projects/ssl/server.key -in /projects/ssl/server.crt
     - You can then convert it back into text like this I believe